DBCobra/CobraBench/README.md

 #### <a name='ssh' /> (1) config SSH

 Cobra's auto-scripts require logging into clients' machines without passwords.
-One needs to setup ssh keys among machines.
+You need to setup ssh keys among machines.

 First, add your public key (`~/.ssh/id_rsa.pub`) to your local `~/.ssh/authorized_keys`.
 Make sure you can run `ssh localhost` without using a password.